magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-29959-magento-patch-admin-with-customers-permissions-cannot-manage-company-account.md

 >![info]
 >
->Note: the patch can be applicable to other versions with new MQP tool releases.
+>Note: the patch can be applicable to other versions with new QPT tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches
     status`

 ## Issue